-The concept of extraction refers to "any unauthorised act of appropriation" of a whole database or a part of its contents, meaning that the materials are "placed on a medium other than that of the original database", regardless of whether this is permanent or temporary.
-If the "physical and technical characteristics" of contents in a protected database are present in another database, this is only evidence of an extraction of contents from the first database, "unless that coincidence can be explained by factors other than a transfer between the two databases concerned".
+The concept of extraction refers to "any unauthorised act of appropriation" of a whole database or a part of its contents,53 meaning that the materials are "placed on a medium other than that of the original database", regardless of whether this is permanent or temporary.54 If the "physical and technical characteristics" of contents in a protected database are present in another database, this is only evidence of an extraction of contents from the first database, "unless that coincidence can be explained by factors other than a transfer between the two databases concerned".55

+The extraction right, as well as the re-utilisation right, requires that a substantial part is appropriated.
 This must be evaluated quantitatively and qualitatively.
-Qualitatively refers to "the volume of data extracted from the database and/or re-utilised, and must be assessed in relation to the volume of the contents of the whole [database]".
-Qualitatively refers to the "scale of the investment in the obtaining, verification or presentation of the contents" that are re-utilised, irrespective of whether it forms a substantial part quantitatively.
-In this regard, verification refers to "ensuring the reliability of the information contained in [the] database" and to the monitoring of "the accuracy of the materials collected when the database was created and during its operation".
-Obtaining refers to the searching of independent materials to collect them in the database, and not the investment made in the creation of those materials.
+Qualitatively refers to "the volume of data extracted from the database and/or re-utilised, and must be assessed in relation to the volume of the contents of the whole [database]".56 Qualitatively refers to the "scale of the investment in the obtaining, verification or presentation of the contents" that are re-utilised, irrespective of whether it forms a substantial part quantitatively.57 In this regard, verification refers to "ensuring the reliability of the information contained in [the] database" and to the monitoring of "the accuracy of the materials collected when the database was created and during its operation".58 Obtaining refers to the searching of independent materials to collect them in the database, and not the investment made in the creation of those materials.59

-If a database consists of multiple modules, then the substantiality of the extraction from one module needs to be assessed in relation to the whole module; when extractions are made from multiple modules of that database, these have to be assessed in relation to the whole database.
-Moreover, the repeated and systematic extractions of insubstantial parts of a database's contents are also prohibited when they "conflict with the normal exploitation of [a] database or [...] unreasonably prejudice the legitimate interests of the maker of the database".
-For example, this is the case when they "have resulted in the reconstruction of a substantial part of those contents".
+If a database consists of multiple modules, then the substantiality of the extraction from one module needs to be assessed in relation to the whole module; when extractions are made from multiple modules of that database, these have to be assessed in relation to the whole database.60 Moreover, the repeated and systematic extractions of insubstantial parts of a database's contents are also prohibited when they "conflict with the normal exploitation of [a] database or [...] unreasonably prejudice the legitimate interests of the maker of the database".
+For example, this is the case when they "have resulted in the reconstruction of a substantial part of those contents".61